nishalrai/nishalrai.github.io/_posts/2024-04-27-process-enumeration-toolhelp32.md

                 << L"\t PPID: " << processEntry.th32ParentProcessID // Prints the parent process ID
                 << L"\t Threads: " << processEntry.cntThreads // Prints the Thread running on the process
                 << L"\t Name: " << processEntry.szExeFile << endl; // Prints an executable running the process

+        // Setting the buffer of processEntry to 0 memset(&processEntry, 0, sizeof(processEntry));

+        // Initializing the size of processEntry again. processEntry.dwSize = sizeof(PROCESSENTRY32);
         }
     }